Dunja Mijatović: OSCE Representative on Freedom of the Media (2010–2016)

 In 2010 Mijatović succeeded Miklós Haraszti as the OSCE Representative on Freedom of the Media (RfoM).

 In accordance with the 1997 Directive that established the post, Mijatović aimed to fulfil her mandate as OSCE Representative on Freedom of the Media by observing relevant media developments in OSCE participating States, advocating and promoting full compliance with OSCE principles and commitments concerning freedom of expression and free media, and sending early warnings and implementing rapid responses in cases of non-compliance.

 In March 2013 she was reappointed for a second three-year term as OSCE RFoM Representative.

-Council of Europe Commissioner on Human Rights (2018–present)
+Council of Europe Commissioner on Human Rights (2018–2024)

 On 24 January 2018, Mijatović was elected by the Parliamentary Assembly of the Council of Europe to serve as the Council's Commissioner on Human Rights for a non-renewable term of six years.
 She took up her new post on 1 April 2018.